Q1-12 : FILM OPENING PROJECT 2008/9: January 2009

 ll films do this in there opening sequence to make everything make sense.

-The titles of most films tell you who made the film and who acts in the film the are usually portrayed in a interesting wa
+The titles of most films tell you who made the film and who acts in the film the are usually portrayed in a interesting way

 .